raisabor/FacialDetection/README.md

 # FacialDetection
-An advanced facial detection windows form application that implements the Viola-Jones Image Classification Algorithm.
+The Windows Form Application uses the Emgu CV, a cross platform .Net wrapper to the OpenCV image processing library.
+The application  implements the Viola-Jones Image Classification Algorithm to accomplish the task of facial detection.
+Face Detection is a process where the sytem identifies human images.
+In the application the human face is detected using a yellow box drawn around it.

+# Features
+A play button to toggle the the live feed.
+When the user clicks pause the video stops, however when the user clicks resume the video restarts.

-Includes a button to pause and resume the live feed and a button to save a screenshot from the front-facing camera
+A save button to capture a screenshot from the front-facing camera of the live feed.